malisancube/scrapynetdev/README.md

 # Scrapy.NET #

-Scrapy.NET is the framework that gives you a similar API as Scrapy and gives you a  powerful ability to crawl websites and extract structured data from their pages.
+Scrapy.NET is a framework that gives you a similar API as Scrapy and gives you a  powerful ability to crawl websites and extract structured data from their pages.
 It can be used for a wide range of purposes ranging from data mining, monitoring and automated testing.

 ### Requirements